fhatti/snkr-cartel-API/README.md

 # Snkr-Cartel API

 ## Description
-Snkr-Cartel API is a web application that allows users to manage and view a collection of sneakers.
+Snkr-Cartel API is a web application made with Nodejs that allows users to manage and view a collection of sneakers.
 The API provides endpoints for creating, reading, updating, and deleting sneaker records in a Firestore database.

 ## Endpoints